kernelci/lava-docker/README.md

 underlying LAVA configuration steps necessary.

 ## Prerequisites
-lava-docker has currently been tested primarily on Debian stable (stretch).
+lava-docker has currently been tested primarily on Debian stable (buster).
 The following packages are necessary on the host machine:
 * docker
 * docker-compose